thunderrabbit/hi.robnugen.com/README.md

 ### Creating the Database

-Now that we have CakePHP installed, let's set up the database for this Vaporware app code named 'hi'.
+Now that we have CakePHP installed, let's set up the database for this simplistic app code named 'hi'.
 If you haven't already done so, create an empty database for this.
 If you are using MySQL/MariaDB, you can execute the following SQL to create the necessary tables: